gerolf-vent/caddy-vault-storage/README.md

 If you run Caddy inside a Nomad cluster, you can use Nomad to [issue Vault tokens for it](nomad-integration.md).

 ## Notice

+> [!IMPORTANT]
+> A KV version 2 mount is required for this to work.
+When using a KV version 1 mount, you *will* encounter the error `secret not found`.

-A running Vault instance/cluster with an enabled KVv2 mount is required for using this module.
+A running Vault instance/cluster with an enabled **KVv2** mount is required for using this module.
 At startup a check for required capabilities on the configured secrets path will be performed and error messages will be shown with the missing capabilties, if any.
 The following capabilities must be granted:
 ```hcl
 path "kv/metadata/caddy/*" {
   capabilities = ["create", "read", "update", "delete", "list"]